 • Eagle: 5 points

 • Birdie: 2 points

 • Bogey: -1 point

 Playing Strategy in Modified Stableford Competitions:

 The strategy in Modified Stableford formats can, in most instances, be summed up in three words: Go for it.
-The RTO format will reward aggression and risk-taking on the golf course.
+This scoring format will reward risk-taking on the golf course.
 For instance, if the professional is facing a carry over water that he normally wouldn't try, the Modified Stableford format presents an incentive to go for it.
 A birdie is worth twice as many positive points (2) as a bogey is worth punitive points (-1).
 Eagles offer huge payoffs (5 points) and the worst a player could possibly do would be a double bogey (-3 points) at which point he could pick up his ball and carry on to the next hole.
 Those golfers who make a few bogeys but also make a lot of birdies or eagles are more likely to be atop the leaderboards.
-To really drive home the Go For It mindset, we have adopted an adorable mascot, Digger, the Reno-Tahoe Open gopher!
-Digger will make daily visits during the 2013 Reno-Tahoe Open, great fun for children and adults alike!

-The Reno-Tahoe Open will still offer 300 FedExCup points and a purse of $3 million.
+The Barracuda Championship will still offer 300 FedExCup points and a purse of $3 million.